shmup/hexbugs/README.md

     * tile has a red hue when being held over an illegal move.
     * optional toggle to show # on tiles in order of last played/moved?
     * maybe always make last moved always have some indicator

-## Storage

-sqlite and localdb will be used.

-sqlite will keep every command transaction, excluding chat.

-localdb will remember any options? idk yet.

-## Schema

-Peek `sql/schema.sql`

 ## Rules
 1. Initial Placement Rule: The first piece played by each player must be placed